Zoning: Social problems in the United States

 The United States suffers from greater levels of deurbanization and urban decay than other developed countries, and additional problems such as urban prairies that do not occur elsewhere.
 Jonathan Rothwell has argued that zoning encourages racial segregation.
 He claims a strong relationship exists between an area's allowance of building housing at higher density and racial integration between blacks and whites in the United States.
+Racial zoning saw its foray in Berkeley, California by land developer Duncan McDuffie throughout the early 1900s to prevent Chinese and Blacks from entering White neighborhoods.
 The relationship between segregation and density is explained by Rothwell and Massey as the restrictive density zoning producing higher housing prices in white areas and limiting opportunities for people with modest incomes to leave segregated areas.
 Between 1980 and 2000, racial integration occurred faster in areas that did not have strict density regulations than those that did.
 Rothwell and Massey suggest homeowners and business interests are the two key players in density regulations that emerge from a political economy.
 They propose that in older states where rural jurisdictions are primarily composed of homeowners, it is the narrow interests of homeowners to block development because tax rates are lower in rural areas, and taxation is more likely to fall on the median homeowner.
 Business interests are unable to counteract the homeowners' interests in rural areas because business interests are weaker and business ownership is rarely controlled by people living outside the community.
 This translates into rural communities that have a tendency to resist development by using density regulations to make business opportunities less attractive.
 Density zoning regulations in the U.S increase residential segregation in metropolitan areas by reducing the availability of affordable housing in some jurisdictions; other zoning regulations like school infrastructure regulations and growth controls are also variables associated with higher segregation.
 With more permissive zoning regulations there are lower levels of segregation; desegregation is higher in places with more liberal regulations on zoning, allowing the residents to integrate racially.
 Metropolitan areas that allowed higher density development moved rapidly toward racial integration than their counterparts with strict density limitations.
 The greater the allowable density, the lower the level of racial segregation.

 Zoning laws that limit the construction of new housing (like single-family zoning) are associated with reduced affordability and are a major factor in residential segregation in the United States by income and race.